jkffklejk/LearnGit/readme.txt

 git push with short command.

-creating a new branch is quick.
+creating a new branch is quick && simple.